Frequently Asked Questions

 Member Services Associate/Office Manager

 The Member Services Associate's responsibilities lie in the areas of membership data processing and in general office management.
 This includes updating member records, processing new and renewing member applications, processing conference registrations, and managing web site information, such as calls for papers and future conference information.

 Members are active in ICA in various ways, most commonly through their division or interest group membership (- informal queries to section chairs are always welcome).
 Some are appointed to the various committees and task forces (constituted on an annual basis by the incoming President).
 Many undertake reviewing for the annual conference and/or journals (- simply inform the section chair or editor of your willingness to undertake reviewing).

 Does ICA rent or sell membership address information?

 Yes.
 Our mailing labels are available for ONE TIME use only.
 We do not include email addresses on membership labels.
 Labels are available electronically or pressure sensitive labels.

-Select the Market Place link and select the "address label order form" from the main page.
+Select the Advertise link and select the "address label order form" from the main page.